 The Commander is equipped with an RJ45 Serial RS-232 port for attachment to a PC or networked terminal server using the supplied RJ45 to RJ45 crossover cable and RJ45 to DB9F serial port adapter as required.

-For more information about the Serial RS-232 port, see the "Data Connections" section in Appendix C: Technical Specifications.
+For more information about the Serial RS-232 port, see Data Connections in Appendix C: Technical Specifications.